Dietary Fiber: Benefits, Food Sources, and Gut Health

 When the diet includes a wide range of foods such as vegetables, fruits, legumes, whole grains, nuts, and seeds, it creates a more supportive environment for a diverse gut microbiome.
 This diversity helps the gut ecosystem remain more stable and resilient, enabling it to adapt to everyday challenges such as stress, illness, and short-term dietary changes.

 In contrast, diets that rely on a narrow range of foods, even if they are high in fiber, may support fewer types of microbes.
-This is why focusing on food variety, rather than relying on a single high-fiber “superfood,” is an important part of maintaining gut health through dietary fiber.
+This is why focusing on food variety, rather than relying on a single high-fiber “superfood,” is important for maintaining gut health through dietary fiber.

 How Much Fiber Do We Need?